Brewmaster Monk Leveling Guide from 1 to 80 — The War Within (11.2)

 Summary of Unlocked Abilities for Brewmaster Monks

-To avoid this summary becoming overly-long, only abilities and ranks unique to Brewmaster Monks will be shown.
+To avoid this summary becoming overly long, only key rotational abilities from talents and leveling bonuses unique to Brewmaster Monks will be shown.
 To see every ability, please visit the Spell Summary of the main guide.

 - At Level 10, your